iavofficial/IAVFrontendFramework/README.md

 2. startingPoint: The "entry URL" of your application.
 This doesn't mean the login page but the path the user will be redirected after successfull authentication.
 3. loginView (optional): This attribute will get explained later
 4. translations (optional): Translations for internationalization
-5. skipI18nextInit (optional): Flag that tells the framework it has to skip the initialization of I18next.
-This could be helpful if you have to add extra logic in the initialization process.
+5. initI18Next (optional): Custom function for initializing i18next.
+If the user hasn't accepted cookies, i18next will be initialized by the framework regardless whether this property is specified or not.
+In case the property is specified the function will be executed when the user accepts cookies.

 ### How to specify navigation tabs
 *Please remove if the text fit's the requirements: Try to reduce text by including sample code snippets*\